carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 (ncbi-genome-download) $
 ~~~
 {: .output}

-For practicality, the prompt is written only as `$` instead of `(ncbi-genome-download) $`.
+For practicality, the prompt will be written only as `$` instead of `(ncbi-genome-download) $`.

-The full list of parameters to incorporate in your downloads can be obtained by typing:
+Now, your are able to run the package `ncbi-genome-download`.
+Exploring the range of options available in the package is highly reccomended in order to choose well and get what you really need.
+To access the complete list of parameters to incorporate in your downloads, simply type the following commmand:

 ~~~
 $ ncbi-genome-download --help
 ~~~
 {: .language-bash}

-This command outputs a long user manual; some of the most important parameters are:

 ~~~
 usage: